Skip to content

 Things not to Do:

 • Don’t come here late.
-Listen up to this golden advice: wake up as early as you can, check the time of dawn, and schedule a train to Batu Caves or a bus journey that will enable you to view the sunset from this breathtaking location.
+Listen to this golden advice: wake up as early as possible, check the time of dawn, and schedule a train to Batu Caves or a bus journey that will enable you to view the sunset from this breathtaking location.
 Consequently, you will be shielded from the scorching heat in the afternoon and will have the opportunity to fully explore the place without being surrounded by swarms of other visitors.

 Everything is Walkable: Wander Around the Golden Triangle